basjes1977/jira-po-toolkit/README.md

   - Handles file locking: prompts you to close the PowerPoint file if it is open before saving.
   - Output file name is sanitized to remove problematic characters.
   - Only issues of type 'story' or 'task' are included.
-  - Adds summary, upcoming, and "thanks" slides using the template.
+  - Adds summary, velocity (last 10 sprints with line chart), upcoming, and "thanks" slides using the template.
 - **Instructions:**
   - Ensure `sprint-template.pptx` is present in the script directory.
   - Output file is named after the sprint (e.g., `Sprint 42.pptx`).